fluid-checkout/fluid-checkout/readme.txt

 * Added: Compatibility with plugin Loyalty Program for WooCommerce (for Advanced Coupons) – by Rymera Web Co.
 * Improved: Add initial delay to show instant validation error message while typing in the field for the first time.
 Most notably on the email fields.
 * Improved: Always show email typo suggestions after the error messages to avoid it jumping back and forth.
+* Improved: Accessibility for form field instant validation error messages.
+Announce error messages as part of the field description.
 * Fixed: Javascript error when trying to copy field values into the other address section in some cases.
 * Fixed: Billing fields getting emptied or copying values from shipping when using the Local Pickup feature from Fluid Checkout PRO.
 * Fixed: Fix styles for product images on the order summary at first load when a `picture` element is used.